- J.D.University of Wisconsin Law School2002

 - Adjunct Professor, Catholic University Columbus School of Law

 - Former Member, Board of Directors, Hispanic Bar Association of the District of Columbia

 District of Columbia

-George Hani, Layla Asali, and Jorge Castro will speak at the Federal Bar Association 2019 Tax Law Conference on March 8, 2019 in Washington, DC.
-Hani will be part of a panel presenting on partners
+George Hani, Layla Asali, Jorge Castro, and Yongo Ding will speak at the Federal Bar Association 2019 Tax Law Conference on March 8, 2019 in Washington, DC.
+Hani will be part of a panel presenting